Hoverbear/rust-education-paper/paper.md

 Threading is perhaps one of the most powerful and robust features of Rust.
 The characteristics detailed above culminate in a sort of *tour de force* when used bravely in a threaded context.

-Harnessing the power of ownership semantics, the type system, the standard library's threading modules there are a number of benefits (@fearless-concurrency):
+Harnessing the power of ownership semantics, the type system, the standard library's threading modules there are a number of tools (@fearless-concurrency):

 **Channels** provide a way to transfer messages (and ownership) between threads without fear of there being later (unsafe) access to the data by other threads.
 The vanilla channel provided by the standard library is a Multiple-Producer, Single-Consumer channel.